schubergphilis/terraform-aws-mcaf-transit-gateway/README.md

 ```

 # Transit Gateway sharing
-Sharing a Transit Gateway is done in two steps, first step is to share the Transit Gateway which makes it available in the remote account.
-Step two is accepting the attachment, configuring the route table association and propagation after a VPC has been attached to the Transit Gateway in the remote account.
+Sharing a Transit Gateway is done in two steps, first is to share the Transit Gateway which makes it available in the specified account.
+Second, when the the other party has created the Transit Gateway attachment in the specified account, is accepting the attachment and configuring the route table association and propagation.

 ## 1) Sharing the Transit Gateway with the specified account
 Example sharing the Transit gateway in the first Terraform run: